Healthcare & Health Insurance in Mexico

 Are common prescription medications available in Mexico?

 "Pretty much.
 Cheaper than USA costs and many different pharmacies.
-Guadalajara and Aahorra," explained one digital nomad living in Queretaro City and Tequisquiapan, Mexico.
+Guadalajara and Aahorra," said one member in Queretaro City and Tequisquiapan.

 Get Quote